tpott/pub_musings/subtitler/README.md

 * sympy
 * nose
 * scikit-learn
+* [spleeter]

-Run `pip3 install numpy matplotlib ipython jupyter pandas sympy nose scikit-learn youtube_dl awscli`
+Run `pip3 install numpy matplotlib ipython jupyter pandas sympy nose scikit-learn youtube_dl awscli spleeter`

 `mlr` is also a really handy command-line tool.
 It can be pretty powerful when combined with `jq` in the modern age where everything is stored in json.